-Smoked meat is delicious, but only sous vide can give you that perfectly-cooked texture you’re looking for.
+Smoked meat is delicious, but combining it with sous vide can give you that extra level of perfectly-cooked texture you’re looking for.
 It might sound like a daunting experience if you are a beginner, but it’s actually quite simple to do.
 Combine these two cooking techniques to create smoky barbecue heaven.

 You can prepare your meat in two ways to see which turns out the best.
 That is either smoking before sous viding or after sous viding.
 Let’s explore each method.